COVID-19 Small Business Stabilization Grant

 Small Business Stabilization Grant Updates

 In response to the COVID-19 pandemic and its economic impact on our community, the Municipality of Anchorage (MOA) has committed financial resources to help stabilize small businesses.
 Cook Inlet Lending Center (CILC) has administered some of those resources on the MOA’s behalf.

-CILC’s first round of COVID-19 relief funding launched in May, after the MOA committed $1 million to support both small businesses and nonprofits.
-CILC opened a second round of funding after the MOA designated an additional $5 million dollars to provide financial relief for small businesses.
-Both application periods have closed, and applicants have been notified of the status of their application.
+CILC’s first round of COVID-19 relief funding launched in May 2020, after the MOA committed $1 million to support both small businesses and nonprofits.
+CILC opened a second and then third round of funding in September and December after the MOA designated an additional $5 million and later $7.02 million to provide financial relief for small businesses.
+In April 2021, the MOA committed $1.44 million to fund additional businesses from the Round 3 Waitlist.